FlavScents AInsights Entry for Cocoa Hexenal (CAS: 21834-92-4)

 3. Natural Occurrence & Formation

-Cocoa hexenal is naturally found in various plant sources, including cocoa beans, where it contributes to the characteristic aroma profile.
-It can also be formed through the enzymatic degradation of fatty acids, particularly during the processing of plant materials.
-This compound is relevant to "natural flavor" designations, as it can be derived from natural sources or through natural processes, aligning with consumer preferences for natural ingredients.
+Cocoa hexenal is naturally found in various plants and fruits, contributing to their characteristic green and fresh aromas.
+It is commonly formed through the enzymatic degradation of fatty acids, particularly during the processing of plant materials.
+This compound is relevant to the designation of "natural flavor" due to its occurrence in nature and its formation through natural biochemical pathways.

 Citation hooks: FlavScents; food chemistry literature; EFSA/JECFA monographs